Skip to main content

 ‘Fierce competition in dynamic and saturated markets and limited resources to meet the increasingly sophisticated demands of consumers lead firms to realise the potential of collaborating with other brands.
 Given the importance of the brand alliance strategy on creating value, it is worthwhile developing a deeper understanding of the strategy to benefit from the opportunities it presents while avoiding the concomitant risks' (Paydas Turan, 2020).

-Piyush S., Ueno, A., Dennis, C. and Paydas Turan, C. (2021), ‘Digital technologies and shopping: an exploratory study', submitted to 2021 AMA Summer Academic Conference.
+Piyush S., Ueno, A., Dennis, C. and Paydas Turan, C. (2021), ‘Digital technologies and shopping: an exploratory study', 2021 AMA Summer Academic Conference.

 Paydas Turan, C. (2020), ‘Brand alliance: Success factors, Opportunities and Risks', (PhD thesis), University of Surrey.